 Aretha Franklin biography

-Aretha Franklin was born March 25, 1942, in Memphis, Tennessee, the fourth of five children of a Baptist preacher and a gospel singer.
+Aretha Franklin was born on March 25, 1942, in Memphis, Tennessee, the fourth of five children of a Baptist preacher and a gospel singer.
 A gifted singer and pianist, Franklin went on tour with her father's traveling revival show and later went to New York and signed with Columbia records.
-Over time she released singles that would become classics.
-She has won 18 Grammys, making her the female artists who has one the second most Grammys of all time and one of the most honored artists in Grammy history.
-She still continues to perform for various events today.
+She went on to release several popular singles, many of which are now considered classics.
+In 1987, she became the first female artist to be inducted into the Rock and Roll Hall of Fame.
+Franklin won her 18th Grammy Award in 2008, making her one of the most honored artists in Grammy history.

 Born Aretha Louise Franklin on March 25, 1942, in Memphis, Tennessee, to Baptist preacher Reverend Clarence La Vaughan "C.L."
 Franklin, and mother Barbara Siggers Franklin, a gospel singer.
 The fourth of five children, Franklin's parents separated by the time she was six; four years later, her mother succumbed to a heart attack.
 Guided by C.L.'s preaching assignments, the family relocated to Detroit, Michigan.
 C.L. eventually landed at Detroit's New Bethel Baptist Church, where he gained national renown as a preacher.